ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Grog is the Goblin with an eye patch that sold boos.

-We are currently in an alley with Grog facing two hoard guards
+We are currently in an alley with Grog facing two hoard guards.

+Baron Draxon